History of MSE at Penn

 Further diversification of the department faculty occurred in the 1980s.
 Peter Davies, who would serve as Department Chair from 2002-2016, brought expertise in solid state chemistry and ceramics.
 Jack Fischer, cited as one of the world’s top 20 scientists in the field of nanotechnology, joined MSE from the Electrical Engineering department at Penn.
 Bill Graham came to the department in 1986 with expertise in geometric, electronic, and vibrational properties of surfaces, interfaces and thin films.
 Dawn Bonnell (NAE Elected Member 2013), currently Penn’s Vice Provost for Research, introduced scanning tunneling microscopy of metal oxide surfaces and interfaces.
 David Luzzi specialized in high resolution transmission electron microscopy and nanomaterials and in 2007 moved to Northeastern University to become Dean of Engineering.

 In the 1990s the department extended its commitment to covering all areas of materials by hiring two faculty in polymers.
 Russell Composto brought knowledge of high energy ion scattering methods and polymer surfaces and interfaces in 1990, and is currently Associate Dean for Undergraduate Education in Penn Engineering.
 Karen Winey added expertise in polymer morphology and block copolymers to the department and became Department Chair in 2016.
 The ceramics program was also strengthened through the addition of I-Wei Chen as a full professor from the University of Michigan.

 The 21st Century

-The Department looks forward to continued advances in its research and teaching programs as it enters a period of extensive hiring to broaden its leadership in the science and engineering of nanostructured systems and biomaterials.
+The Department looks forward to continued advances in its research and teaching programs as it enters a period of strategic hiring to build upon its leadership in advanced materials.